Master’s Degree in Social and Cultural Psychiatry

 General Objectives of the Course

-- To know the historical path and the most important conceptual references of the Social and Cultural Psychiatry.
+With this course the student will be able:- To know the historical path and the most important conceptual references of the Social and Cultural Psychiatry.

 - To contextualize the stress factors and the coping strategies in a dialectic relation with the cultural and social factors.